awsdocs/aws-lambda-developer-guide/doc_source/python-tracing.md

 ## Enabling active tracing with AWS CloudFormation<a name="python-tracing-cloudformation"></a>

-To enable active tracing on an `AWS::Lambda::Function` resource in an AWS CloudFormation template, use the `TracingConfig` property\.
+To activate tracing on an `AWS::Lambda::Function` resource in an AWS CloudFormation template, use the `TracingConfig` property\.

 **Example [function\-inline\.yml](https://github.com/awsdocs/aws-lambda-developer-guide/blob/master/templates/function-inline.yml) – Tracing configuration**